DO NOT CONTACT THE VENUE!

 Each comic must signup individually themselves.
 You can sign yourself up, but if you have a friend who wants to get on also, they must email us directly themselves to signup.

-FIRST TIMERS: Are you a beginner, “newbie”, trying standup for the first time?
-Email CurtShackelford@verizon.net to sign up for an audition slot.
+FIRST TIMERS: Are you a beginner trying standup for the first time?
+Email CurtShackelford@verizon.net to sign up for a slot.

 OUT-O’-TOWNERS: Just passing through?
 Let us know if you’re a newbie or a veteran and what City/State you’re from.
 If you are a veteran, please include a YouTube clip or video link so we can gauge how much stage time to give you.
 Please do not send videos of you doing sketch comedy, comedic acting,improv,etc-we need to see you doing STANDUP.
-Please Email the video link of your act and the dates you’ll be in the DC area to: CurtShackelford@verizon.net.
+Please Email the video link of your act and the exact when-to-when dates you’ll be in the DC area to: CurtShackelford@verizon.net.
 Even if your “in-town” dates don’t match up with any of our weekly public show dates, still let us know the date range you’ll be here in DC, just in case we have some un-advertised private party paid gigs we can use you for.

 If you’ve submitted videos before and did not hear back from us, please submit a new video after 6 months more experience.
 6 months more stage time can sometimes result in a huge leap in the quality of your act.
 Email YouTube video links to CurtShackelford@verizon.net